Blog

 Read article →

 Your doctor reads a blood panel in seconds.
-The Value Growth Map does the same for startups — sixteen dimensions, one visual, five seconds to know whether a startup is healthy or constrained.
-Two real startups, side by side, tell very different stories.
+The Value Growth Map does the same for ventures — sixteen dimensions, one visual, five seconds to know whether a venture is healthy or constrained.
+Two real ventures, side by side, tell very different stories.

 Read article →